 The 4-hour walking tour led by Madurai Inhabitants is an excellent way of exploring and immersing yourself in the city.
 The company's guides are very knowledgeable and they offer a range of customizable tours.
 Storytrails also conducts a recommended 3-hour Once upon a Madurai walking tour that brings the city and its heritage to life.

 The Meenakshi Temple, a must-see south Indian temple, is the focal point of Madurai.
 Apparently, the city was built around the Shiva lingam that's inside its sanctum.
 The temple complex covers 15 acres, and has 4,500 pillars and 12 towers.
 You could easily spend days in there, as it's a "living temple" with a lot going on inside, including a constant stream of couples waiting to be married in its corridors.
 It's worth going to the temple once in the morning and again in the evening for the night ceremony.
 Here's what you need to know to plan your visits.

 Venture inside the cavernous Puthu Mandapam, a 17th century pillared entrance hall opposite the Meenakshi Temple's east tower, to find rows of tailors and stalls selling fabric, scarves, jewellery, fashion accessories, handicrafts, and art work.
 You can get good quality clothes made there, including decent replicas.

 Balbina Boutique, at shop 119, is popular with foreign customers.
 The lovely lady who runs it speaks excellent English.
 I bought a couple of stunning Madhubani paintings from her.

 Situated around a kilometer southeast of Meenakshi Temple, Tirumalai Nayak Palace is Madurai's second biggest attraction.
-Built in 1636 by king Thirumalai Nayak, in Indo-Sarcenic style with the input of an Italian architect.
+King Thirumalai Nayak built it as his residential palace in 1636, with the input of an Italian architect.
 It's a classic fusion of Dravidian and Islamic styles.
 The palace's distinguishing feature is its pillars and there was once more than 200 of them.
-Sadly, only a quarter of the original structure is intact, consisting of entrance hall, courtyard, dance hall, and audience hall.
+Sadly, only a quarter of the original structure is intact.
+This consists of the entrance hall, courtyard, dance hall, and audience hall.
 The palace was even used a district court during the rule of the British, and continued as such until 1970.
-Substantial money was recently spent on major renovation works.
+Substantial money was recently spent on major restorative works.